Properly Assessing the Boston Apartment Rental Market Through the Real-Time Vacancy Rate vs. Real-Time Availability Rate

 What is the Difference Between Real-Time Vacancy Rate (RTVR) and Real-Time Availability Rate (RTAR)?

-But what are the differences between the two?
-Simply put, Real Time Vacancy Rate (RTVR) is the percentage of apartments that are available now and are empty without tenants, and Real Time Availability Rate (RTAR) is the percentage of apartments that are available now PLUS those becoming available in the future.
-Therefore the aggregate percentage found in the Real Time Vacancy Rate (RTVR) will always be lower than the Real Time Availability Rate (RTAR).
-Through the use of the (RTAR) you can also predict the market direction in Boston with much more confidence by looking forward up to six months or longer.
+Real-Time Vacancy Rate (RTVR) is the percentage of apartments that are available now and are empty without tenants.
+Real-Time Availability Rate (RTAR) is the percentage of apartments that are available now PLUS those becoming available in the future.
+Therefore, the aggregate percentage found in the Real-Time Vacancy Rate (RTVR) will always be lower than the Real-Time Availability Rate (RTAR).
+Using RTAR you can also predict the market direction in Boston with much more confidence by looking forward up to six months or longer.

 A properly priced apartment in the Greater Boston Area should always rent within one week if the RTVR is under the 3% threshold.
 While the time to rent a property will vary based on neighborhood, condition of unit, weather and time of year, the overall principle remains true.
 A properly priced apartment should nearly always rent within one week.
 The key is having enough data points to provide correct rental comparisons to optimize the process and be helpful to both landlords and consumers.
 Often times the difference between success and failure of renting an apartment can be as tight as $50 per month.
 It’s important to get as much data as possible to set your proper pricing.

 In a healthy Boston market, RTVR will hover between 2-4%, meaning 96-98 out of 100 apartments will be occupied and therefore only 2 to 4 out of 100 will be available for immediate move-in.
 The national average for vacancy rate is currently 7%.
 In Boston, that figure is much lower, and our data suggests it has been this way for over one decade, on account of high demand, incredibly low new supply, and a constant influx of new residents both national and international.